ihippik/wal-listener/README.md

 - RabbitMQ [`type=rabbitmq`].
 - Google Pub/Sub [`type=google_pubsub`].

-Service publishes the following structure.
+The service publishes the following structure.
-The name of the topic for subscription to receive messages is formed from the prefix of the topic, the name of the database and the name of the table `prefix + schema_table`.
+The name of the topic for subscription to receive messages is formed from the prefix of the topic, the name of the database, and the name of the table `prefix + schema_table`.

+> If you are using Kafka, you may want to select a partition using a message key.
+> You can do this in the producer configuration by specifying the **messageKeyFrom** variable,
+> which will indicate from which table field to take the key.
+> If there is no such field, the table name will be used.

 ```go
 {